-It should be pointed out that despite the fact that accusations were made against Robbolito and its developers that to date no case has ever been heard against them.
+It should be pointed out that, despite the fact that accusations were made against Robbolito and its developers, to date, no case has ever been brought against them.
 It is my opinion that if the law has been broken then of course what Robbolito’s developers did was wrong, but as there is presently zero evidence in the public domain to support this and there has never been any prosecution against them I have to assume that they are innocent.
 This is a fundamental principle of Anglo-Saxon law and I agree with it – innocence until proven guilty.

 Perhaps the only real clone is Dolly the Sheep?